 Hi.
 Can you please introduce the Snake Tongue project to our readers?

 Patrik: Snake Tongue is a hardcore band from Linköping/Norrköping, Sweden.
 The band was sprung out of the ashes of founder Martins old band Scorched Earth but developed into something new.
-In 2016 Snake Tongue released our debut album ‘Raptor’s Breath’ and received really good response.
-During 2016 we started facing some trouble with the line up so a lot of time went to rehearse stand ins.
+In 2016 Snake Tongue released our debut album ‘Raptor’s Breath’ and received a really good response.
+During 2016 we started facing some trouble with the line up so a lot of time went to rehearse stand-ins.
 October 2016 we went on a tour through Germany, Czech Republic and Slovenia.
 During this tour we grew as a band and grew into what we are today.
 More focused and dead set on destruction.
-Original drummer Samuel left the band and later on also Martin decided to leave.
+Original drummer Samuel left the band and later on, also Martin decided to leave.
 Snake Tongue today is Niklas (guitar), Fredrik P (guitar), Fredrik D (drums), Viktor (bass) and me Patrik (vocals).

 Tell us something about your incredible and crazy fast album “Raptor’s Breath”!

 Patrik: “Raptor’s Breath” was compiled with mostly old riffs and songs from Martins previous project but re-moulded into Snake Tongue.
 But also Niklas composed two of the songs.
 So the album was a diverse range of riffs and tracks, but we tried to hold it together with some thematical lyrics.
 “Raptor’s Breath” focuses on the relation between “the leader” and “the mass” both historical and present.
 “Raptor’s Breath” is our hard, fast and harsh reflection on society.

 How do you compose and where do you get inspiration for your music?